DRose1991/Viscous-Shear-Cosmology-Simulation/README.md

 📚 Scientific References & Data Sources

+This model was validated using the following peer-reviewed observational datasets and literature:

     Galactic Dynamics (SPARC): Lelli, F., McGaugh, S. S., & Schombert, J. M. (2016).
 "SPARC: Mass Models for 175 Disk Galaxies with Spitzer Photometry and Accurate Rotation Curves."
 The Astronomical Journal, 152(6), 157.

     Cosmic Expansion: Moresco, M., et al. (2016).
 "A 6% measurement of the Hubble parameter at z~0.45: direct evidence of the epoch of cosmic re-acceleration."
 Journal of Cosmology and Astroparticle Physics, 2016(05), 014.